 - Sub-acute phase

-- Mobility-gentle movement without weight bearing in forward bending, back bending and twisting positions
+- Mobility-gentle movement without weight bearing in forward bending, back bending and twisting position

 - Regain natural lumbar arch in standing